Semantic Understanding of Scenes through the ADE20K Dataset: Conclusion

 \section{Conclusion}

-In this paper, we introduced a new densely annotated dataset with the instances of stuff, objects, and parts, covering a diverse set of visual concepts in scenes.
+In this work we introduced the ADE20K dataset, a densely annotated dataset with the instances of stuff, objects, and parts, covering a diverse set of visual concepts in scenes.
 The dataset was carefully annotated by a single annotator to ensure precise object boundaries within the image and the consistency of object naming across the images.
-A generic network design called Cascade Segmentation Module was proposed for scene parsing.
-It enables the convolutional neural networks to parse scenes into stuff, objects, and object parts in cascade with the state-of-the-art performance.
+Benchmarks for scene parsing and instance segmentation are constructed based on the ADE20K dataset.
+We further organized challenges and evaluated the state-of-the-art models on our benchmarks.
+All the data and pre-trained models are released to the public.